Pediatric Laser Dentistry in Brooklyn, NY

 Benefits of Laser Treatment for Kids

-• Less pain – Many laser procedures require no anesthesia, which means no needles
+Many procedures require no anesthesia, no needles

-• Less bleeding – The laser seals blood vessels as it works
+The laser seals blood vessels as it works

-• Faster healing – Tissue recovery is typically 50% faster than with traditional methods
+Recovery typically 50% faster than traditional methods

-• More precision – The laser targets only the treatment area, leaving surrounding tissue untouched
+Targets only the treatment area, leaving surrounding tissue untouched

-• Fewer follow-up visits – Faster recovery means fewer check-back appointments
+Faster recovery means fewer check-back appointments

-Common Questions
+Common Questions About Laser Dentistry

 Is laser dentistry safe for children?